-- A Technical Committee/Flying is composed of the following members: - Air Secretary, appointed by the Host Nation/competition organizer (chairman) - Assistant Air Secretary, appointed by the Host Nation/competition organizer - Chief of Mission of every country participating in the flying contest.
+A Technical Committee/Flying is composed of the following members:

+- · Air Secretary, appointed by the Host Nation/competition organizer (chairman) - Assistant Air Secretary, appointed by the Host Nation/ competition organizer - Chief of Mission of every country participating in the flying contest. (min 5 persons, can be replaced with other delegates)

-The committee is entitled to take care of any problem concerning the flying contest and meets whenever called for.
+The committee is entitled to take care of any problem concerning the flying contest and meets whenever called for

 The day before the contest the committee should meet to examine and approve the mission documents and to decide on the maximum time allowed for planning and preparation of the mission by the teams.
+(See 2.2.1)

-(See 2.2.1.5) The committee also decides which members of the committee supervise the contest at the checkpoints.
+The committee also decides which members of the committee supervise the contest at the checkpoints.